sagemath/sage-archive-2023-02-01/src/doc/en/tutorial/tour_algebra.rst

     sage: p2 = plot(4*cos(t) - cos(2*t), (t,0, 2*pi), rgbcolor=hue(0.6))
     sage: show(p1 + p2)

-(For more on plotting, see :ref:`section-plot`.)
+For more on plotting, see :ref:`section-plot`.
+See section 5.5 of [NagleEtAl2004]_ for further information on differential equations.

-REFERENCES: Nagle, Saff, Snider, Fundamentals of Differential Equations, 6th ed, Addison-Wesley, 2004. (see § 5.5).

 Euler's Method for Systems of Differential Equations
 ----------------------------------------------------